apostrophecms/starter-kit-assembly-hospitality/README.md

 Before you do anything else, set the fallback value for the `shortnamePrefix` option in `app.js` to a unique string for your project, replacing `a3ab-`.
 This should match your repo name followed by a `-` character.
 This should be distinct from any other Assembly projects you have, to ensure their MongoDB databases do not conflict in a dev environment.

 > MongoDB Atlas note: if you are self-hosting and you plan to use a low-end MongoDB Atlas cluster (below M10), you must use a unique prefix less than 12 characters (before the `-`), even if your repo name is longer.
-This is not an issue with hosting provided by the Apostrophe Assembly team.
+This is not an issue with hosting provided by the Apostrophe Assembly Hospitality team.

 ### Configuring your domains

 After cloning this project, be sure to edit the `domains.js` file in the root of the project and change the list to match your real project's dev, staging and production domains.

 If you are doing local development on your own computer, leave the `dev` domain set to `localhost:3000`.
-For staging and production, the Apostrophe Assembly team will typically preconfigure this for you and you won't need to worry about DNS or certificates.
+For staging and production, the Apostrophe Assembly Hospitality team will typically preconfigure this for you and you won't need to worry about DNS or certificates.

 If you are rolling your own hosting, the recommended approach is to create a DNS "wildcard" `A` record for a subdomain of your actual domain name, like `*.staging.example.com`, and configure `staging.example.com` as the `staging` value in `domains.js`.
 You'll also need a wildcard SSL certificate for each of staging and production.